Dr. Shruthi S Vembar

 Education

-1. UG/PG: Integrated M.Sc.
-(Hons.), BITS-Pilani, Pilani, India
+1. 2003: Integrated M.Sc.
+(Hons.) in Biological Sciences from BITS-Pilani, Pilani, India

-2. Ph.D: University of Pittsburgh, Pittsburgh, USA
+2. 2009: Ph.D in Molecular, Cell and Developmental Biology from the University of Pittsburgh, Pittsburgh, USA

 Professional Experience

-1. Post-doctoral Research: Institut Pasteur, Paris, France
+2010-2018: Post-doctoral Researcher at Institut Pasteur, Paris, France

 Research Interests